tangela8/stoneSheetKnife/README.md

 ## Knife slice sheet.
 ## Sheet wraps rock.
 ## If there’s a tie, then the game ends in a tie.

+## Refresh the page to restart the game!